-In project 2, the MovieList class inherited from an ArrayList class.
-In this project, your MovieList class should inherit from your own implementation of a singly linked list class called LinkedList.
+In project 2, the MovieList class inherited from the ArrayList class.
+In project 3, it inherited from your own implementation of a linked list class.
+In this project, your MovieList class should inherit from your own implementation of a binary search tree class called BST.
 It should be a generic implementation.